Victor-wyf/hello-victor/README.md

 hello 👋 , i am victor
-this is my first time for me to use github, i show a bit interest in it, and, i will keep tring
+this is my first time for me to use github, i show a bit interest in it, and, i will keep tring well, this is the first modify to readme.md